 Best time to cruise the Caribbean

 The Caribbean ports operate all year round, and so do cruise lines.
-Likewise, the air temperatures don't differ much monthly and stick to 70-80 °F (21-32 °C).
-Yet, the best time for Caribbean cruises is December through May, thanks to drier weather conditions and a great number of authentic celebrations, held on the islands.
+Likewise, the air temperature doesn't fluctuate much between the months and ranges from 70-80 °F (21-32 °C).
+Yet, the best time for Caribbean cruises is from December to May, thanks to drier weather conditions and a great number of authentic celebrations, held on the islands.

 You should be aware of the hurricane season, which officially starts in June and ends in November, with a slight difference depending on the islands featured in your itinerary.
 Still, the start of the rainy season isn't that turbulent, and due to increasing demand in June and August, the fluctuating prices remain rather high.

-So if you'd like to travel on a low budget, book your cruise in the timeframe from September through November, the worst months in terms of storms likelihood.
-Remember to pack well, namely bring a windbreaker and some seasickness medicine.
-Besides, be prepared for such inconveniences as flight changes.
+So if you'd like to travel on a low budget, book your cruise anywhere from September to November, since they are the worst months in terms of storms and unpleasant weather.
+Remember to pack well, namely bring a windbreaker and some medicine for seasickness.
+Additionally, be prepared for such inconveniences as flight changes.

 Top Caribbean cruises